 Eugene Roehlkepartain, Ph.D.

 Justin joined Search Institute in 2011 after working as a program evaluator at the regional and state levels.
-As a Research Associate, Justin provides qualitative and quantitative support for Search Institute’s research and development projects.
-He also assists schools, programs, and organizations with survey implementation and data utilization.LEARN MORE
+As a Senior Research Strategist, Justin provides leadership for Search Institute’s survey services and data-focused applied partnerships.
+He also supports schools, programs, and other youth-serving organizations with their research integration and utilization efforts.LEARN MORE

 Peter C. Scales, Ph.D.

-Peter is a developmental psychologist, researcher, author, and speaker who is an internationally recognized authority on the positive development of children and youth, who has been with Search Institute since 1995.
+Peter C. Scales, Ph.D. is a developmental psychologist, researcher, author, and speaker who is an internationally recognized authority on the positive development of children and youth, who has been with Search Institute since 1995.
 With the late Dr. Peter L. Benson, he became the world’s leading researcher on the role of Developmental Assets in the lives of children and youth.
-His expertise is in child and adolescent development, and the development of healthy families, schools, and communities where children and youth can equitably thrive.
+His expertise is child and adolescent development, and the development of healthy families, schools, and communities where all children and youth can equitably thrive.
 A U.S. Professional Tennis Association-certified tennis teaching pro, he works directly with young people as a high school tennis coach for boys and girls, and a mental strength consultant for men’s and women’s college tennis teams.
 He has a special focus on the preparation of youth sports coaches to promote positive youth development through sports.LEARN MORE

 Amy Syvertsen, Ph.D.